 |Courtesy of www.dalipaintings.com|

 In Archaeological Reminiscence of Millet's "Angelus," the low horizon line and the almost empty landscape emphasize the monumentality of the strange structure in the foreground.
 Dali transforms the Millet figures into monuments not because they are to be seen as dead symbols, but because they represent ever-present ancient principles, the foundations of human sexuality.
-Arnold Bocklin's evocative painting The Isle of the Dead informs the moonlit gloom of this powerful work, and i cypress trees, symbols of death and finality, stress the atmosphere of fatalism.
-These supposedly universal principles, in a process of male initiation, are being shown at the bottom center to a small boy, a boy, perhaps Dali himself, who is also seen to the right, with a seated nurse; these two similar scenes underscore the contra; between the innocence of childhood and the fears of adulthood.
+Arnold Bocklin's evocative painting The Isle of the Dead informs the moonlit gloom of this powerful work, and cypress trees, symbols of death and finality, stress the atmosphere of fatalism.
+These supposedly universal principles, in a process of male initiation, are being shown at the bottom center to a small boy, a boy, perhaps Dali himself, who is also seen to the right, with a seated nurse; these two similar scenes underscore the contrast; between the innocence of childhood and the fears of adulthood.